 The 10-bit wide control register 0 and control register 1 can be programmed by addressing the desired control register and writing the register value to the ADC.
-The addressing is performed with the upper data bits D10 and D11, which function in this case as address lines RA0 and RA1.
+The addressing is performed with the upper bits RA0 and RA1.
 During this write process, the data bits D0 to D9 contain the desired control register value.
 Table 8 shows the addressing of each control register.